harshdeepsokhey/cse704-practical-techniques-in-deeplearning/week5-chartsense.md

 ## Results:
 - Dataset:
   - *Classification*: Input: 256x256x3 with the dataset split into training and validation as 80% and 20%.
+For a larger dataset, ChartSense performs better than any of the present chart data extractors.
   - *Data Extraction*: With 3% error rate and outperforming WebPlotDigitizer , ChartSense seems to be useful.